Set Up Tax Forms for Your Account

 - Go to Settings > Tax Identity.

 In most cases, your tax information will be validated within a few minutes of submission.
-In rare cases, the validation process can take 7-10 business days.
+In rare cases, you may be required to provide additional supporting documentation outlined after completion of the interview.
+Once submitted, the validation process can take 7-10 business days.
 Once the validation process is complete, your tax status will show as Complete.
 Note that you will be unable to make changes to your tax information during the validation process.

 If your information or circumstances change, retake the Tax Identity Interview.